vis-image-management/vim-web/members/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Members

-The VIM association currently consists of research institutions, hospital, and open source partners from the USA and Europe.
-We want tyo encourage You to apply for becoming a member if you share our interests and skills and feel you can benefit but also actively contribute to the community.
+The VIM meeting series is frequently attended by research institutions, hospital, and open source partners from the USA and Europe.
+We want tyo encourage You to apply for joining mour meetings if you share our interests and skills and feel you can actively contribute to the community.

 {% include section.html %}